azrilpramudia/written-cv-with-latex/Readme.md

 # My Personal CV with LaTeX

 This is my personal CV built using LaTeX.
-The project is modular and organized for easy maintenance, updates, and scalability.

 ---